-- Compared with Caucasian women, Asian women have been found to consume less calcium.
+- Compared with white women, Asian women have been found to consume less calcium.
 One reason for this may be that Asian Americans are more prone to lactose intolerance than are other groups.
 Therefore, they may avoid dairy products, the primary source of calcium in the diet.
 Calcium is essential for building and maintaining a healthy skeleton.

 - Slender women have less bone mass than heavy or obese women and, therefore, are at greater risk for osteoporotic bone fractures.

 Building strong bones, especially before the age of 20, can be the best defense against developing osteoporosis.
 A healthy lifestyle can be critically important for keeping bones strong.
 To help prevent osteoporosis:

 - Eat a well-balanced diet rich in calcium and vitamin D.